SFPD may consider new 'lasso tool' to detain non-violent suspects. Here's how it works

 SFPD made its first arrest during its bait car campaign to prevent vehicle break-ins: 26-year-old Robert Sonza.

-"The device has a seven dot laser," said the company's CEO Kevin Mullins.
+"The device has a seven-dot laser," said the company's CEO Kevin Mullins.
 "Where that is displayed will allow you to point to the individual to let them know this is the wrap zone."

-According to Mullins, a typical "wrap zone" is between the mid-thigh to ankle or just above the elbow to the wrist.
+According to Mullins, a typical "wrap zone" is between the mid-thigh to the ankle or just above the elbow to the wrist.

 The device has been pitched to the San Francisco Police Dept. with the idea officers would deploy it if dealing with individuals who are non-compliant, undergoing a mental health crisis or on drugs.